 Please consult the Academic Calendar for important dates and deadlines.
 Please mark your personal calendar so these deadlines are not missed!

-The Degree Planning and Registration Application (myUKGPS) is an integrated system that helps students do both short and long-term planning, register courses for the current term and view their progress to make sure they are staying on track to get their degree on time.
-Click here for PDF instructions on how to use myUKGPS.
+The Degree Planning and Registration Application (myUKGPS) is an integrated system that helps students do both short and long-term planning, register for courses for the current term and view their progress to make sure they are staying on track to get their degree on time.
+Click here for instructions on how to use myUKGPS.

 There are two levels of admission for every engineering major: